storacha/RFC/rfc/github-org-migration.md

 ## Out of scope

 - Tidying up local Git state post-migration (i.e. removing old remotes, and branches);
+- Defining a method to authenticate with Github;
 - TBD

 ## Migration consequences and Failure scenarios